cur-dev/curand/README.md

 remotes::install_github("wrathematics/curand")
 ```

 You will need to have an installation of CUDA to build the package.
+You can download CUDA from the [nvidia website](https://developer.nvidia.com/cuda-downloads).
 You will also need the development version of the float package:

 ```r
 remotes::install_github("wrathematics/float")